arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 @RESTREPLYBODY{state,string,required,string}
 State of the execution.
 The following values can be returned:
+- `"none"`: The Pregel run did not yet start.
+- `"loading"`: The graph is loaded from the database into memory before the execution of the algorithm.
-- `"running"`: Algorithm is executing normally.
+- `"running"`: The algorithm is executing normally.
 - `"storing"`: The algorithm finished, but the results are still being written back into the collections.
 Occurs only if the store parameter is set to true.
 - `"done"`: The execution is done.
 In version 3.7.1 and later, this means that